Super-Protocol/sp-vm/docs/01-architecture.md

   challenge, the PKI Authority issues a VM certificate that provides access to the `swarm key`.
-- **Trust sources:** Intel PCS, AMD KDS, Microsoft Azure Attestation (MAA) for `tdx-azure`, and NVIDIA NRAS provide manufacturer data for hardware evidence verification.
+- **Trust sources:** Intel PCS, AMD KDS, Microsoft Azure Attestation (MAA) for `tdx-azure` and `sev-snp-azure`, and NVIDIA NRAS provide manufacturer data for hardware evidence verification.
 The trusted `mrEnclave` registry provides the measurements allowed for joining a trusted network.

 The complete bootstrap and joining sequences are described in [First VM Bootstrap](02-first-vm-bootstrap.md) and